lunacookies/vim-plan9/README.md

    section][palettesec]
    - If you have a true-colour terminal and are using `termguicolors` this is not necessary, but still recommended
-   - If you want to theme your terminal with vim-plan9’s colours
+   - If you want to theme your terminal with vim-plan9’s colours a foreground of `#000000` and a background of either:
+     - `#ffffeb` · the cream colour background that this vim theme uses, good for making the editor and the terminal merge
+     - Or `#ffffff` · pure white, allowing for [easy context switching][cdm] between editor and shell, higher contrast, and more closely matching what Plan9 actually looks like
 1. Close and open your terminal emulator
 1. For best results ensure your terminal emulator’s font has a dedicated italic style